 The main culprits for making parents such poor teachers usually boil down to time, ability and your state of mind.
 Let’s explore how we can help inculcate and manage our children’s inquisitive nature, minus the nervous breakdown.

 Time is often a big barrier to handling questions effectively.
 The easy way to worm yourself out of it is to tell your child, “Why don’t you ask Daddy (or Mummy)?
 He (she) is the smarter one.”
-(This may incidentally be the only time a spouse says the other is smarter) But seriously, if time is short, simply tell your child that you will help him find out later.
-This will help momentarily get you out of the tight spot you are in, but do remember to keep your promise.
+(This may incidentally be the only time a spouse says the other is smarter).
+If you need more time to research the answer, simply tell your child that you will help him find out later.
+This will help momentarily get you out of the tight spot you are in, however do remember to keep your promise.
+When you do have the time, get together with your child to research the answer on the web or asking someone who knows, perhaps an uncle who is an expert in that field.

-So far we have established what to do if your child is asking more questions than you can handle.
+So far, we have assumed that your child is asking more questions than you can handle.
 But what should you do if your child is the cool, quiet type who don’t seem to ask enough questions?
 In this case, your job would be to prompt.
-You can start by asking about your surroundings, for example if you are in the car with your child, you can ask, “Why do you think all these vehicles have number plates?” or when you are having a meal you might ask, “Why do we eat three meals a day?” to get your child thinking.
+You can start by asking about your surroundings, for example if you are in the car with your child, you can ask, “Why do you think all these vehicles have number plates?” or when you are having a meal you might ask, “Why do we eat three meals a day?”.
+Even if your child does not answer the questions, he will start to think about it, even if he doesn’t seem to be doing so.

 This brings us to the third and intriguing aspect of questioning – questioning as a key driver of our action and behaviour.
 While you are reading this, take a moment to reflect on your #ootd (for the uninitiated, this hashtag refers to your “outfit of the day”).
 While rummaging through your wardrobe this morning, perhaps some of these questions cross your mind – Whom am I meeting today?
 What’s the most comfortable for the weather today?
 Where are the places I will be visiting or going to?
 As you would realize by now, this example clearly shows how questions is the driver behind some of our actions.